redis/redis-doc/commands/client-list.md

 d: a watched keys has been modified - EXEC will fail
 c: connection to be closed after writing entire reply
 U: the client is unblocked
+r: the client is in readonly mode against a cluster node
 A: connection to be closed ASAP
 N: no specific flag set
 ```